damiensedgwick/napp/README.md

 ## About
 **What is a Nano App?**
-A Nano App is the name I dedicded to give a particular type of application that I am interested in researching and developing.
-The constraints are quite simple, it must have as few files as possible to function correctly, it can be containerised with as small image as possible and it must use as little JavaScript as possible.
+The rules are simple, a nano app must have as few files as possible, as few directories as possible, little to no JavaScript (minus HTMX), has a small Docker image (size does matter) and must be easy to develop and deploy.

 If you want to take a look at how a Nano App is structured by napp, please vist [Napp Template](https://github.com/damiensedgwick/napp-template)